wesdoyle/nginx-security-demo/README.md

 ...
 ```

 As you can see, traffic sent over HTTP is insecure.
-To encrypt this data, we update our Ngnix server to use an SSL cert.
+To encrypt this data, we update our Ngnix server to use an TLS cert.
 For demonstration purposes, we use a self-signed cert, generated locally using `openssl`:

 ```sh
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \